 A sales order form is an order form that a company creates to list the products and services being ordered by a customer.
 The customer may provide one or more purchase orders (PO) for that purpose.
 The sales order is a document that’s created internally by the company so that it may process the order in a controlled manner with the necessary checks, authorizations and signatures in place.
 The associated purchase orders are often attached to the sales order for convenience.

-A version of this article also appeared in business.com.
 We have entered a world where talent will always be scarce.
 One of your top 2019 priorities should be to create a concrete plan to identify and eliminate activities that employees won’t be doing in 2020, so your top talent can focus on the things that matter.

 Workflow automation is the foundation of digital transformation.
 But, automating everyday processes isn’t always easy.
 Dynamic forms, complex routing, e-signatures, mobility and more … it’s a lot to handle and that’s if you can find the necessary programming talent.
 What if your existing people could do it all using simple visual tools?
 Watch this brief video to see how easy it is with frevvo’s 100% visual, low-code platform.